 For me, I like something that I can bash around, drop in the water, fill with sopping wet flies, and know that it will be in the same condition in a year as it is now.

-The best type of fly box differs with each angler.
+The best type of fly box differs for each angler.
 If you want a perfect fly box for midges, go for something small that allows you to clearly see each tiny fly.
-If you have streamers or wet flies, go for something long.
+If you have streamers or wet flies, go for something long and with depth.

-If you are fishing dry flies, be sure to pick a box that focuses on keeping them dry.
+If you are fishing dry flies, be sure to pick a box that focuses on keeping them dry and not crushed.

-Try and match your fly box to the type of fishing that you will be doing most often.
+Try and match your fly box to the type of flies you will be using most often.
 Provided you’ve got enough room, you can create a ‘secondary’ section for those ‘when all else fails’ flies.

 Here’s the truth.